Triaxial Earthquake and Shock Simulator

 The Triaxial Earthquake and Shock Simulator (TESS) is an experimental 3-dimensional "shake table," is used to test the ability of systems and facilities to survive under realistic conditions of weapons-induced shock and vibration, and earthquake ground motion.
 TESS serves in a wide variety of testing roles, including testing shock survivability of computer equipment (shown below), computer floors, and shock isolation systems in military facilities; studying the behavior of structural building models and components in seismic environments with a focus on ways to increase the seismic resistance of steel, reinforced concrete, and masonry structures; subjecting full-size electronic systems to simulated transportation and seismic environments; and determining the effects of shipboard vibrations on naval systems.

 Location

-The TESS is located in Champaign, Illinois and is operated by the U.S. Army Engineer Research and Development Center (ERDC) Construction Engineering Research Laboratory (CERL).
+The TESS is located in Champaign, Illinois, and is operated by the U.S. Army Engineer Research and Development Center (ERDC) Construction Engineering Research Laboratory (CERL).
 CERL is one of seven ERDC laboratories and ERDC is part of the U.S. Army Corps of Engineers.
-As an Allied Agency of the University of Illinois at Urbana-Champaign, CERL has long worked in partnership with one of the nation's most respected research and engineering institutions.
+As an Allied Agency of the University of Illinois Urbana-Champaign, CERL has long worked in partnership with one of the nation's most respected research and engineering institutions.
 This synergy provides TESS clients with access to complementary advanced research capabilities and multidisciplinary technical expertise.